ieggleton/cd-ops/README.md

-# Env Deploy
+# CD Ops

-This is unlikely to be useful outside of the organisation for which it was designed
+This is unlikely to be useful outside of the organisation for which it was designed, but can be used as a cue for how you may run downstream pipelines and workflows which exist outside of the currently running workflow.

-## Deploy and (Optionally) Test Microservices to k8s using kustomize
+Obfuscates calls to be descriptive when used within a config file to better provide context behind operations but also form a single point of truth for said operations.

+## Operations related to CD

 * [`TBD`](https://www.idonotexistyet.com)